-BudgetPulse is proof positive that not all of us need complicated financial management tools.
-And, if you class yourself as one of the many people who just wants something simple then BudgetPulse is therefore a great option.
+BudgetPulse (opens in new tab) is proof positive that not all of us need complicated financial and budget management tools.
+And, if you class yourself as one of the many people who just wants something simple, especially during the coronavirus crisis, then BudgetPulse is therefore a great option.
 This is an online software solution that, thanks to its web-based design is a very handy, no fuss, no bother creation that lets you keep a keen eye on your finances.

 BudgetPulse can also help you get your money affairs in better shape, thanks to its practical tools and assistants.
 The solution aims to help you with your monetary planning in straightforward fashion and uses a secure setup in order to do that.
 It’s quite powerful too, with the capacity for importing financial statements from existing Quicken or Microsoft Money files.
 From there you’ll find budgeting for the future rewardingly accurate.

 - Want to try BudgetPulse?
 Check out the website here (opens in new tab)